-Built-up roof membranes ( BUR), or “tar and gravel” roofs, are typically made up of alternating layers of bitumen and reinforcing fabrics called roofing felts or ply sheets.
+Built-up roof membranes ( BUR), or “tar and gravel” roofs, are typically made up of alternating layers of bitumen, and reinforcing fabrics called roofing felt or ply sheets.
 Roofing felts are reinforced with either glass-fiber mats or organic mats.
 Sometimes, a base sheet, used as the bottom-most ply, is mechanically fastened.
 Built-up roofs generally are considered to be fully adhered if applied directly to roof decks or insulation.

 Asphalt, coal tar or cold-applied adhesive are the bitumen typically used in BUR roof systems.
 Asphalt is a petroleum product refined from crude oil; coal tar is derived from the distillation of coal.
 One or the other is heated in a kettle or tanker and then applied by mop or mechanical spreader.
 Cold-applied adhesives typically are solvent-based asphalts and do not have to be heated in a kettle or tanker.

 Surface materials used for built-up roof systems include aggregate (such as gravel, slag or mineral granules), glass-fiber or mineral surfaced cap sheets, hot asphalt mopped over the entire surface, aluminum coatings or elastomeric coatings.

 Polymer-modified Bitumen Sheet Membranes